marciioluucas/phiber/README.md

 ```

 ### Examples
-Now we will create an crud class using Phiber
+Now we will create a crud class using Phiber

 Notice this class, this is where magic happens.
 model/User.php